ruby-amqp/blog/source/_posts/2015-08-08-bunny-2-dot-0-1-is-released.markdown

 [Bunny 2.0.1](https://rubygems.org/gems/bunny/versions/2.0.1) is released to rubygems.org.

-1.7.0 is a bug fix and usability release.
+This is a bug fix and usability release.

 ## Changes between Bunny 2.0.0 and 2.0.1